The smart way to bring HomeKit support to everything from Nest to Sonos

 Next, we need to tell the Pi to get the latest version of Node.js, which we do by adding the current repository with this command:

-Next, we want to install Homebridge as a service so that it starts when your computer boots up.
-You can do this with this command:
+Next, install Homebridge as a service so it starts automatically:

 sudo hb-service install --user homebridge